-If you live in an area susceptible to natural disasters, chances are you’re going to need to file a homeowners insurance claim at some point.
+If you live in an area prone to hurricanes, tornadoes, wildfires, or other severe storms or natural disasters, you may need need to file a homeowners insurance claim at one point or another.

-A couple things you’ll want to remembers with temporary repairs: hold on to your receipts so you can be reimbursed by your carrier, and don’t pay too much for a temporary repair job.
+If possible, make temporary repairs to damaged parts of your home to avoid further damage.
+Hold on to your receipts so you can be reimbursed by your carrier, and don’t pay too much for a temporary repair job.
 Since the costs to repair technically go toward your policy limits, you’ll want to make sure you have enough insurance money left for the permanent repairs later on.

 Your policy’s loss-of-use coverage reimburses you for temporary living expenses if a hurricane or tornado sacks your home and you need to relocate to a hotel or temporary housing for an extended period of time.

 But your hotel invoice isn’t the only thing you’ll want to put in your records.
-Since you may not have a kitchen to cook in while you’re in housing limbo, you’ll presumably be eating out more; keep those restaurant receipts and keep records of all expenses while you’re away.
+Since you may not have a kitchen to cook in while you’re in housing limbo, you’ll presumably be eating out more.
+Keep those restaurant receipts and keep records of all expenses while you’re living away from your home.

-After you speak to your insurance company and file your claim, they’ll give you a claim reference number – make sure you hold onto that.
-If you ever need to call your insurer and speak to them while your claim is in progress, having your reference number on hand makes finding your claim and answering any questions related to it easier, as they’ll be able to pull up all the information related to your situation instantaneously.
+After you speak to your insurance company and file your claim, they’ll give you a claim reference number.
+Make sure you hold onto that — having your reference number on hand makes it easier for insurers to find your claim.

 By law, the claim forms must be sent to you within a specified time period.
 After completion, return the forms as quickly as possible to avoid delays.

-After you send in your forms and your claims have been processed by your insurance company, they’ll most likely send an insurance inspector, or adjuster, to your home to inspect the damage and determine if the company is liable to cover your claim.
+After you send in your forms and your claims have been processed by your insurance company, they’ll most likely send an insurance adjuster, or inspector, to your home to inspect the damage and determine if the company is liable to cover your claim.

-Substantiate your loss: You’ll want to make a list of everything you own that was damaged, and then make a copy for the adjuster.
-You’ll also want to supply the adjuster with copies of any receipts you still have from damaged items; having a home inventory will also expedite this part of the claims process.
-The more information you have about what you owned, like a description of the items, date of purchase, and photographs, the faster you’ll be reimbursed for your claim.
+You’ll want to supply the adjuster with a list of everything you own that was damaged and copies of any receipts you still have from damaged items — having a home inventory will also expedite this part of the claims process.
+Once the adjuster finishes inspecting your home, you’ll receive a claim settlement estimate.

-After natural disasters, insurance company claim departments are in high demand and personnel is limited.
+Beware that after natural disasters, insurance companies claim departments are in high demand and personnel is limited.
 There’s also some bureaucracy involved, as states often work with insurers to make sure that everyone who filed a claim in the wake of a hurricane or flood is getting a visit from an adjuster before a certain date.
 While this is good for you, the policyholder, it can create some havoc in the property and casualty industry and doesn’t always lead to the best results.

 If your home was recently damaged or destroyed by a natural disaster, talk to a licensed representative at Policygenius before you file a claim.
 We can walk you through how to make this misfortune as painless as possible and get you on your way to getting the coverage and repairs you need.